Vitamin D plays an important role in the absorption of calcium and phosphorus in the gut. We produce it when our skin is exposed to sunlight.

+Vitamin D deficiency can occur when someone isn't exposed to enough sunlight.
 Anyone can be susceptible to vitamin D deficiency but there are specific groups who are more at risk.
-Expectant mothers and mothers who are breastfeeding provide their child with lots of nutrients, including vitamin D, so their own stores may become depleted.
+Expectant and breastfeeding mothers provide their child with lots of nutrients, including vitamin D, so their own stores may become depleted.
 People over the age of 65 years and those who are housebound also have a greater risk because in many cases their skin is not exposed to enough sun.

-As we age the layers of our skin get thinner which makes it harder for it to produce sufficient amounts of vitamin D. Darker skinned people do not tend to naturally produce enough vitamin D either.
-Certain medical conditions and medications can alter the way the body deals with vitamin D. Crohn’s and coeliac disease are prudent examples.
+As we age the layers of our skin get thinner which makes it harder for it to produce sufficient amounts of vitamin D. Darker skinned people may sometimes not naturally produce enough vitamin D either.
+Certain medical conditions, such as Crohn’s and ulcerative colitis, and medications can alter the way the body deals with vitamin D.

-Our skin produces differing amounts of vitamin D depending on skin type and the strength of the UVB rays that it comes into contact with.
+Our skin produces differing amounts of vitamin D depending on skin type and the strength of the UVB rays it comes into contact with.
 Their strength is altered by the time of day and year.
-The geographical position of the United Kingdom means that during the winter months the majority of the area is not penetrated by UVB rays at all.
+The UK climate means that during the winter months the majority of the area is not penetrated by UVB rays at all.
 This means that from November to March most of the population relies on vitamin D stores that their body should have created over the summer.

-Fultium D3 comes in the form of easy-to-swallow capsules.
-The prescribed supplement course can vary in length and strength depending on whether it is being used for preventative measures or actively treating a deficiency.
-The prescribed dose is usually taken once a day with water.
+Fultium D3 prevents vitamin D deficiency by supplementing vitamin D levels.
+It is an easy to swallow capsule.
+The prescribed supplement course can vary in length and strength depending on whether it is being used as a preventative measure, or actively treating deficiency.

-At risk groups such as pregnant women and housebound people may be advised to take a supplement as a preventative measure.
+Vitamin D deficiency can lead to serious health complications such as osteoporosis and osteomalacia.
+At risk groups such as pregnant women and housebound people may be advised to take a supplement as a precautionary measure.

 How do they work?

 Fultium D3 contains the active ingredient colecalciferol which is also known as vitamin D3.
 Vitamin D is used by the gut to help with the absorption and processing of calcium and phosphate.
-It does this by helping the small intestine absorb the nutrients, improves the distribution of them from the bones and regulates the amount being excreted by the kidneys.
+These minerals are essential for good bone and tissue health.

 What are the side effects?